-Other than Reddit, Quora, LinkedIn, Pinterest; you can also consider Twitter as one of the reliable social media platforms.
+Other than Reddit, Quora, LinkedIn, and Pinterest; you can also consider Twitter as one of the reliable social media platforms.
 Unlike Facebook, Twitter is more verified.
 That’s why more people trust Twitter than Facebook.

 For example, you can run a Twitter poll and insert a relevant post link.
 We can guarantee that you will get more visitors compared to the previous number of visitors.
-Being a powerful network, Google regularly crawls this social media platform.
+Being a powerful network, Google regularly crawls on this social media platform.

 If you want or have the financial capability, you can also hire a social media marketing agency to boost your posts and increase your site’s traffic.